ChalmersGU-data-structure-courses/dsabook/src/D04-dynamic-array.md

 times starting from an empty dynamic array list causes fewer than $2n$ elements to be copied.

-In short, the overhead of using a dynamic array list is at most [two array elements copied per element that we add]{.title-ref}.
+In short, the overhead of using a dynamic array list is at most *two array elements copied per element that we add*.
 But copying an array element is an extremely cheap operation, so dynamic array lists implemented using array doubling have almost no overhead, compared to static array lists.
-In particular, the complexity of our example program is [linear]{.title-ref}, just as we wanted.
+In particular, the complexity of our example program is *linear*, just as we wanted.

 What happens if we instead grow the array by 50%?
 In fact, it still works out fine - the program takes linear time to run.
 To see this, you